Clubelek/hackerspace-passport/README.md

 and [`Monotype Corsiva`](/resources/MTCORSVA.otf) and [`OCRB`](/resources/OCRB.otf)
 which are in the [`resources`](/resources) folder.

-Then open a terminal, `git clone` this repo and run `make` in the cloned directory.
+Then open a terminal, `git clone` this repo and run `make` in the cloned directory (don't clone if you have already cloned in step 0 or to install the fonts).

 You will need Git LFS because the conversion to PDF files uses color profile files that are stored in the repo using LFS.